apache/druid/integration-tests/README.md

 ## Docker Compose files

-- docker-compose.base.yml
+- `docker-compose.base.yml`

-  Base file that defines all containers for integration testing
+  Base file that defines all containers for integration testing.

-- docker-compose.yml
+- `docker-compose.yml`

   Defines a Druid cluster with default configuration that is used for running integration tests.